-The sanskar part of Garbha Sanskar rests upon the assumption that the womb is not clean in a primal sense and needs to be cleaned in order to ensure that the uttam santati – the ideal/best child is conceived and subsequently born.
-And to attain this perfect birth, the representatives of Arogya Bharati are guiding couples on when to have sex (i.e. when to conceive) and when not to have sex, what to eat, what to listen to, and how to conduct life during the pregnancy.
-According to a news article in the Indian Express, Dr Hitesh Jani, national convener, Arogya Bharati said, “The parents may have lower IQ, with a poor educational background, but their baby can be extremely bright.
-If the proper procedure is followed, babies of dark-skinned parents with lesser height can have fair complexion and grow taller” (3).
+The sanskar part of Garbha Sanskar (i.e., the stress on sanitization/purification) rests upon the assumption that in a primal sense, the womb is not clean, and cleaning it is a prerequisite if we are to ensure the birth of the uttam santati – the ideal/best child.
+It is to attain this perfect birth that the representatives of Arogya Bharati guide couples on a variety of things: when to have sex (i.e. when to conceive) and when not to have sex, what to eat, what to listen to, and how to conduct life during the pregnancy.
+Dr Hitesh Jani, National Convener, Arogya Bharati, explained that, “The parents may have lower IQ, with a poor educational background, but their baby can be extremely bright.
+If the proper procedure is followed, babies of dark-skinned parents with lesser height can have fair complexion and grow taller” (5).
 The group has allegedly claimed that till date, 450 children have been born under their guidance.

 So what?

-The so-whatters are many, growing at an exponential rate.
-A section of them thinks so what’s the big deal about wanting to have the child that you want to have?
-Another section is more attached to the ideologue and is convinced that that is how things should anyway be, while yet another are crying themselves hoarse over how the commies and the pseudo-liberals are faking all this about the RSS (and by extension, the government (6)).
-Since, by now the Garbha Sanskar has already taken place in Kolkata and that too, disregarding the court’s orders, there’s no point arguing with the third group.
-We can engage with the other two.
+We can surely ask, ‘so what’?
+What’s the big deal about wanting to have the child that you want to have?
+Let us examine the issues involved, one at a time.

+According to the sanskaris, the knowledge system from which their beliefs stem, is based on the principles of Ayurveda.
+They also claimed, at the same time, that their methods are scientific.
+It is important as an epistemological exercise to acknowledge that Ayurveda was born in the East, is said to pre-date the birth of modern science by centuries; modern science was born around the 16th century in the West.
+Colonialism brought the knowledge and praxis of modern science to Indian shores; contestations, co-options and confrontations between modern science and indigenous forms of enquiry and practice ensued, and the complex trajectories of these have been studied and theorized by postcolonial historians of science (10).
+Convergences of knowledge and practices took place as well: the precise moment when Ayurveda decided to include dissection of the human anatomy as part of its epistemology has been documented by history.
+It is said that the moment, when Ayurvedic practitioner Madhusudan Gupta first put the scalpel to the corpse, marking a paradigmatic shift in the theories of the discipline which did not hitherto include dissection, was acknowledged by the colonial state by 50-rounds of gun salute from the Fort William at Calcutta (now Kolkata) (11).
+While the accuracy of the gun salute part has been refuted by later historians of science (12), the point to note is that the two systems of knowledge, viz.
+Ayurveda and modern science, are so disparate and discrete that any momentary convergence makes for a momentous event.

-According to the garbha sanskaris, their knowledge system is based on Ayurvedic principles; they have claimed in one breath that their methods are validated by science.
-It is important as an epistemological exercise to realize that Ayurveda was born in the East and modern science in the West; the science-ization of Ayurveda happened at a precise moment in colonial history and has been discussed by postcolonial historians of science.
-According to some, the moment was distinctly marked by 50-rounds of gun salute from Fort William at Calcutta (now Kolkata).
-As a system of knowledge Ayurveda continues to be distinct from Western science – the models sustaining the knowledge systems are different, the way by which each system interprets the body, illness, disease and health are different – yet investors in Ayurveda keep claiming validity using the banner of science, even as science and its advocates consider all manners of healing systems besides allopathy as its distinct outside.
-Interestingly, the agenda of the community is “to have a Garbh Vigyan Anusandhan Kendra, a facilitation centre, in every state by 2020” (3).
-The placement of the term vigyan, ie. ‘science’ against a methodological framework that is inspired by ancient, pre-modern knowledge system(s) remains an epistemological anachronism – albeit intriguing.
+As a system of knowledge Ayurveda continues to be distinct from modern science – the models of knowledge sustaining the two systems are different, the ways by which each system interprets the body, illness, disease and health are different – yet investors in Ayurveda keep claiming validity using the language of science, even as science and its advocates consider all manners of healing systems, besides allopathy, as its distinct outside.
+Interestingly, the agenda of the sanskaris “to have a Garbh Vigyan Anusandhan Kendra, a facilitation centre, in every state by 2020” (5) smacks of the contradiction: the placement of the term vigyan, ie. ‘science’ against a methodological framework that is inspired by ancient, pre-modern knowledge system(s) remains an epistemological anachronism.